 A Bitcoin wallet can be much safer than a bank account.

-Cypriots learnt the hard way when their savings were confiscated in early 2013.
+Cypriots learned the hard way when their savings were confiscated in early 2013.
 This event was reported to have caused a price surge – savers rethought the relative risks of banking compared to Bitcoin.

 The next that occurred was in Greece, where strict capital controls were imposed in the year 2015.